hsa00000/math-notes/content/fourier-convergence-at-discontinuities.md

 ---
 title: Fourier Series Convergence for Piecewise Smooth Functions
-description: This note establishes the convergence criteria for Fourier series of piecewise smooth functions, with a specific focus on the behavior at points of continuity and at jump discontinuities.
+description: This note establishes the convergence criteria for Fourier series of piecewise $C^1$ functions, with a specific focus on the behavior at points of continuity and at jump discontinuities.
 ---

 **0. Preliminaries: A Broader Class of Functions.**